You can customize invoices in several ways, including:

-Generating an invoice for subscription items outside the billing cycle
+Generate an invoice for subscription items outside the billing cycle

 You can invoice pending invoice items outside of the regular billing cycle by generating a one-off invoice.
 Generating a one-off invoice pulls in any pending invoice items that would have been added to the regularly scheduled invoice.

-Pausing a subscription invoice for review
+Pause a subscription invoice for review

 Rather than automatically attempting payment at the end of a billing period, you can pause the invoice for review or corrections.
 To pause an invoice:

-- Pause automatic collection within one hour of receiving the
+Pause automatic collection within one hour of receiving the

-invoice.createdevent.
+invoice.created event.
 You can do this by setting

-- Review the invoice.
+Review the invoice.